Watch out for scams. We will NEVER ask you for your login info or one-time passcode.

 When most people think of fraud, they envision withdrawals from their account.
 But fraud often occurs when funds are received.
 Receiving unexpected deposits or being overpaid with a check and asked to send money back, is a red flag.

-Once you deposit your check, the cash value may appear in your account.
+Once you deposit your check, the value may appear in your account.
 However, it may have a hold on a certain portion or all of the check.
 This hold is a good faith gesture that the money is there.
-The hold lasts up to 7 days.
+The hold lasts up to 7 business days.

 Just because the hold on a check may be released, does not mean the funds have cleared.